BigCiba/vscode-dota2-tools/resource/dump_panorama_css_properties.md

 # border-bottom
 Shorthand for setting the bottom panel border.
 Specify width, style, and color.
-Supported styles are: solid, none.
+Supported styles are: solid, dashed, none.

 ## Examples:
 ```